 RWN Extra Fat - Use at 350 - 600 gms / cow to boost energy density of the diet or to replace calcium soaps protected fats one for one.

-RWN Butterfat Plus - Use where there is a specific need to a high C16 supplement to maximise both milk yield and butterfat percentage.
-Feed at 350 - 600 gms / cow effectively replaces conventional C16 fats.
+RWN Butterfat Plus - Use where there is a specific need for a high C16 supplement to maximise both milk yield and butterfat percentage.
+Feed at 350 - 600 gms / cow.
+Effectively replaces conventional C16 fats.

-RWN Optomega-3 - Feed at 130 - 150 gms / cow to increase bulling, conception and overall herd fertility, general immune response, ease of calving, retained cleansings, fatty livers and cow health.
+RWN Omega-3 - Feed at 100 - 150 gms / cow to increase bulling, conception and overall herd fertility, general immune response, ease of calving, retained cleansings, fatty livers and cow health.
 Feed from calving until confirmed in calf or for best results feed from 3 weeks pre-calving and throughout lactation.
 Feed alone or with other fat supplements such as calcium soap protected fats and C16 palm fats.

 Contact Richard Webster for further information on the suitability of protected fats and Omega-3 fish oils in your diets.